 “I have no place to go either.” said Rajha “I take you.
 No pay.
 You pay me already.”

-“Oh God…Ok look,” I said, watching the confused figure of Giristroula waking up with a slowly unscrunching face.
+“Oh God…Ok look,” I said, watching the confused figure of Giristroula waking up, her face slowly unscrunching in the afternoon light.
 “I guess you could take us to…the Fort?”

 “Agra Fort.
 Very good.
 You like very much,” said Rajha.
-He wheeled his bicycle out over the portly men sleeping on the lawns.
+He wheeled his bicycle straight over the fat stomached man sleeping on the lawns.

 “We don’t have much money you know Rajha.”